taxfyle/FxKit/docs/compiler/transformer.md

 }
 ```

-This will now result in `MapT` and `UnwrapT`-variant being generated for every known functor type in your project.
+This will now result in `MapT` and `UnwrapT`-variants being generated for every known functor type in your project.

 ```csharp
 var box = new Box<int>(2);